pipegalera/ubuntu_server/README.md

 ## Configure SSH for secure remote connection

-Here we make sure that the client must have:
+Here we make sure that the client have:

 1. An encripted key.
 2. The password of the server.

-From the server side, we have to have:
+From the server side, we need:

 1. The othe side of the encripted key.
 2. Security protection.